obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 ### Done Date

 - `group by done`
-  - The done date of the task, including the week-day, or `No done date`.
+  - The done date of the task, including the week-day, or `Invalid done date` or `No done date`.

 > [!released]
 >